Kaitlyn has a background in psychology and writes articles that teach you how to lean on your body, mind, heart, and on those around you.

-You find it hard to get out of bed in the morning, drag your feet when you are at work, and your drive is gone.
+You find it hard to get out of bed in the morning, you drag your feet when you are at work, and your drive is gone.
 As a result, your job performance plummets, and you find it hard to feel enthusiastic about anything.

-5. Feeling pessimistic, cynical, and frustrated
+5. Feeling pessimistic, cynical, or frustrated.

 You feel like what you do doesn’t matter anymore and won’t be recognized no matter what.
 You feel stuck, pessimistic about everything, and hopeless.
 While it’s normal to feel negative emotions on the job at times, when the negative dominates the positive, that’s when burnout becomes more likely.

 Since job resentment is the main cause of burnout and stress, what can we do about it?